- What is the difference between a Commonwealth Supported Place (CSP) and a Domestic Fee Place (DFEE)?

 How and when do I enrol?

 Information about how and when to enrol can be found on Macquarie's Enrolment website.
-New undergraduate students must register to attend and enrol in person on a designated day which is determined by the course they are enrolling into.
+New undergraduate students must to complete the "accept your offer and prepare to enrol' process.

 Can I defer my degree?